▶️ LISTEN TO THIS ARTICLE

 The current federal AI policy framework runs through several executive orders and OMB memoranda:

-The practical impact: government AI vendors now face compliance requirements that shift with political priorities.
+The practical impact: government AI vendors now face compliance requirements that can shift with political priorities.
 Systems deployed under one administration's framework may need reconfiguration for the next.
 Build for adaptability, not for any single policy position.

 Cross-Sector Patterns: What Every Regulated AI Deployment Needs